Increased AML Risks In The Real Estate Sector

 methods and risks of money laundering through real estate and how to prevent it with regulations and best practices

-AML Risk in Real Estate Sector
+AML Risk in the Real Estate Sector

 The anti-money laundering tools that constantly monitors by means of indicators of anomaly, which business activities considered fragile for possible criminal infiltration, can be subjected to a risk of instrumental use of cash and money to carry out conducts of abnormal transfer or placement in the internal and external market of illicit proceeds, not only also, but also to the avoidance or evasion of taxes and fees provided by the States, for the purchase of a house.
 In fact, with the purchase of a home, the contract of sale provides that the seller will sell the property, and the buyer will pay a certain amount previously agreed.
 The professional, the real estate agent, in addition to dealing with the practices inherent in the transfer of the property, performs as a recipient of anti-money laundering obligations, a whole series of operations governed by domestic and international AML regulations such as verification regarding the identification of the holders of the transaction/transfer, the existence of the object of transfer, ascertains the purpose of the sale and purchase and proves the lawful origin of the amount paid by the buyer.